 Most common house plants are good with weekly watering.
-I water mine on a Saturday morning and feed them about once a month.
+Pete and I water them on a Saturday morning.
+During the hottest months of the summer, we do water the sunroom plants mid week.
+We feed them about once a month.
+During the hottest months of the summer, we do water the sunroom plants mid week.
 I have always used Baby Bio Original House Plant Food, it's a classic and available everywhere.

-Most indoor plants that I have thrive in partial sun or indirect light, some like the 'Peace Lily' are great in bathrooms and other lower light areas.
-Avoid drafty spots, and direct sunlight.
+Most indoor plants, that we have, thrive in partial sun or indirect light, some like the 'Peace Lily' are great in bathrooms and other lower light areas.
+Avoid draughty spots, and direct sunlight.
 Plants are pretty good at telling you that they are not happy, just watch for changes in leaf colour, die off of the new growth, and wilting.
 You may need to move some around different spots until you find the right one.

 Buy Small - Grow Big

 I always buy my plants when they are babies.
-This is done because I like to raise the plant in the environment I want them to be in...and well it's a lot cheaper.
+This is done because I like to raise the plant in the environment I want them grow uo in....and well it's a lot cheaper.
 Any garden centre should have a good selection of baby plants as they are grown from cuttings.
 I have found that Bunnings have a good selection of healthy house plants.

 If you do this you must regularly upgrade into bigger pots as it helps with growth and they will not get root bound in the pot.

 Use good quality potting mix, this does not have to be the most expensive.
 All garden centres will be happy to recommend and often have their own name brand.
 I just use the name brand at Mitre 10 and have had no issues with this.

 Ok so I am not sure if this is normal but I always turn my pots every time I water the plant.
 I find that you get even growth as they will always grow to the light.
 This is a good example.
 As an aside this plant produces beautiful yellow flowers, its a Calathea or Peacock plant and likes to have moist soil.